 How Does Dental Probing Work?

 So, as you can see, maintaining pocket health is critical, and proper brushing and flossing can help clear away plaque and prevent the tartar buildup that expands a pocket.
-Regular visits to our office plays a critical role in ensuring you’re staying ahead of gum disease – particularly if you have been identified as having periodontitis and recommended for more frequent, thorough cleanings.
-With a good routine and frequent visits to the dentist the only numbers you’ll be hearing moving forward should be 1, 2 and 3!
+Regular visits to our office play a critical role in ensuring you’re staying ahead of gum disease – particularly if you have been identified as having periodontitis and recommended for more frequent, thorough cleanings.
+With a good routine and frequent visits to the dentist, the only numbers you’ll be hearing moving forward should be 1, 2, and 3!
 Keep up the good work.

 - Question: Bad experiences from childhood has made me fearful of visiting the dentist what can I do?

 I had some scary moments as a child at the dentist, now I’m terrified.